benchmark-urbanism/cityseer-api/docs/modules/centrality.md

 </FuncElement>
 <FuncElement name="decompose" type="int, float">

 Generates a decomposed version of the graph wherein edges are broken into smaller sections no longer than the specified distance in metres.
+This evens out the density of nodes to reduce topological distortions in the graph, which can otherwise cause misleading outcomes in centrality methods.

 </FuncElement>
 <FuncElement name="geom" type="shapely.geometry.Polygon">